b-vitali/X-Suite_learn/README.md

 For more information on Docker usage with Xsuite, visit [this Docker repository](https://github.com/b-vitali/Dockers).

 This docker has some minimal tweeking to have a functioning jupyter notebook and other small things.
 Most of the requirements for additional tools (MAD-X, Sixtracktools, PyHEADTAIL, ...) are already installed.

 ## First working example
 Let's dive right in.
-The [basic_example.py](basic_example.py) has the minimal functioning parts for a simple simulation This code simulates the tracking of particles through a simple lattice using the x-suite library (Xtrack, Xobjects).
+The [basic_example.py](basic_example.py) has the minimal functioning parts for a simple simulation.
+This code simulates the tracking of particles through a simple lattice using the x-suite library (Xtrack, Xobjects).
-The purpose is to visualize the evolution in phase space (\( x, px \)) of a particle over multiple turns.
+The purpose is to visualize the evolution in phase space \( x, px \) of a particle over multiple turns.

 ### Code Overview
 The code is hevely commented so here I will just outline the steps, which are similar in every simulation